List of Saw characters: Addison

 Addison is a prostitute, and a victim in the nerve gas house.
 Like the other victims, she was framed by Detective Eric Matthews.
 She attempts to work with the other captives to survive, but upon learning that another victim, Daniel, is Eric's son, she begins working alone to find an antidote.
 She reaches into a glass box to retrieve an antidote, and her arms get caught in the razor blade lined sockets.
 Xavier Chavez finds her, but leaves her to bleed to death after reading the number on the back of her neck.
 In a flashback in Saw IV, she is seen offering John Kramer her services, prior to John becoming the Jigsaw Killer.
 In a flashback in Saw V, she is seen lying unconscious as John and Mark Hoffman set up the nerve gas house.
+Her mug shot appears on the wall in Spiral.